 Just over an hour from Geneva airport, Morzine is easily accessible wherever you're travelling from.
 Transport networks are good and airport transfers are available throughout the year (albeit with less selection during off-peak times).
 For full details, check out this full guide about getting to Morzine...

 Most people who come to Morzine arrive by air.
 Regular flights to Geneva airport are available throughout the year and staff at the airport are very used to dealing with bulky luggage items like skis and bikes.
-The transfer time to the chalet is around one hour and twenty minutes.
+The transfer time to Chalet Flori is around one hour and twenty minutes.

 If you prefer to stay on land, then it's perfectly possible to get to Morzine by train (even if the last leg of your journey will be in a minibus).
 Take the high-speed TGV service to Geneva, then get the shuttle out to the airport.
 From there, the transfer up to Morzine will take around one hour and twenty minutes.
 Avoid getting the train to nearby Cluses because transport connections between there and Morzine are less frequent.